Gum Disease Treatment in Pittsburgh

 Gum disease is a silent disease; it often has no symptoms and does not cause pain until it is at a very advanced stage.
 While anyone can benefits from a specialist's evaluation, it is especially important to come to us if you have any of the following:

 - Rheumatoid arthritis

 - Autoimmune disorders

-- Or if you are on an immunosuppressant or steroids
+- If you are on an immunosuppressant or steroids

 Stages of Gum Disease

-Plaque is a sticky colorless film consisting of bacteria that continually forms on our teeth, and if not removed by brushing and flossing, can form a hard buildup of tartar.
-It is the main cause of cavities and periodontal disease.
+Plaque is a sticky, colorless film, consisting of bacteria, that continually forms on our teeth.
+If not removed by brushing and flossing, plaque can form a hard buildup of tartar.
+This is the main cause of cavities and periodontal disease.

 Gums that are healthy are firm, pink and do not bleed easily.
 The gums are not receding and teeth are held firmly in place with no bone loss.